 INSURANCE: Many principals/suppliers require you to take out travel insurance as a condition of booking with them.
 In any event, we strongly advise that you take out a policy of insurance in order to cover you and your party against the cost of cancellation by you; the cost of assistance (including repatriation) in the event of accident or illness; loss of baggage and money; and other expenses.
 If we have issued your policy please check it carefully to ensure that all the details are correct and that all relevant information has been provided by you (e.g. pre-existing medical conditions).
 Failure to disclose relevant information will affect your insurance.

-FINANCIAL PROTECTION: All the holidays we sell come with protection for your money.
-If you buy a single travel service then this might not apply.
+FINANCIAL PROTECTION: Most of the flight inclusive package holidays we sell come with protection for your money.
+If you buy a single travel service i.e. flight only, Hotel/Apartment/Chalet only, Transfer only then this protection does not apply.
 Package holidays are protected by the package organiser.
 When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.

 Payments made by Direct Debit are protected by the Direct Debit Guarantee.